What is uninsured or underinsured coverage?

 Insurance companies must be fair about claims

 Your own auto insurance must treat you reasonably and in good faith when you make a claim for your UM / UIM insurance benefits.
-If they act in bad faith, deny your rightful insurance benefits, or delay in paying your rightful insurance benefits, they may be liable to you for much more than just your policy benefits according to new Colorado laws.
+If they act in bad faith, deny your rightful insurance benefits, or delay in paying your rightful insurance benefits, they may have to pay you a lot more than just your policy benefits according to new Colorado laws.

 Let an attorney protect your right to fair recovery